 It’s also helpful if you give us your tenant’s emergency contact details.
 You are responsible for ensuring you and any sub-tenant keep to the terms of your lease.

 West Kent organises the buildings insurance for our leaseholders, and you repay the cost of this through your service charge.
-We send you a new summary of cover every June.
+We publish a new summary of cover every June.
 You may need to give a copy of this to your lender, so they know their security (your home) is insured.

 In a few flats, West Kent is the leaseholder but the freeholder organises the buildings insurance, so you will be on a different policy with a different excess.